tonywuhoo/Steam_Game_Deal_Finder/README.md

-A website that helps you find cheap deals on steam.com using the search parameters
+A website built with react.js that helps you find cheap deals on steam.com using the search parameters

 "price greater than"
 "price less than"